 The coronavirus pandemic offers an excellent opportunity to get creative with your fundraising efforts.
 Your donors and supporters are more open to new ways of communication and engagement than ever before.
 Lean on your mission and then try fundraising in creative ways you’ve never tried before.

 Everyone needs a pick me up right now.
 We’re all looking for a sense of community.
 Your nonprofit can leverage that desire in a way that no other industry can.
-Learn how Humanitru can help.
+Get started by Learn how Humanitru can help.

 Wishing you lots of fundraising success!